omurilolima/guitar-store/README.md

 ### EPIC 4: Site User Accounts

+- As a site user, I want to login/logout of the site so that I can be an authenticated/not authenticated user. `(MUST HAVE)`
 - As a site user I want to create an account on the site so that I can see a history of my purchases on my account and save my billing and shipping details. `(MUST HAVE)`
 - As a registered user I want to edit my account details so that I can keep them up to date. `(SHOULD HAVE)`